What is a life insurance beneficiary?

 Moreover, getting the help of a certified insurance planner for the best way to designate your death benefit may help you safeguard your family’s financial security.

-Who should you declare as your life insurance beneficiary?
+Who should be your life insurance beneficiary?

 About Coach B.